Adjuntas, Puerto Rico: Coat of Arms

 The coat of arms of Adjuntas is divided in two.
 The left side features a shepherd's staff crossed with a yarnwinder in a purple field.
 They symbolize the Old Testament patriarchs, representing Saint Joachim and Saint Anne, parents of the Virgin Mary.
 An eight-pointed star sits above them representing the Virgin.

 The right side of the coat of arms is divided in three fields.
 The upper and lower field have green crosses in white fields.
 The crosses, known as "flory or fleury" are also present in the symbols of Coamo, because of the relationship between both towns.
 Two bells lie in the middle field, also a representation of the name of "Adjuntas".

 Two coffee branches surround the coat of arms, representing Adjuntas location and its importance in the coffee industry of the island.
 The castle at the top represents the title of village given to Adjuntas by Spain in 1894.

 Flag

 The flag of Adjuntas has similar symbolisms.
 A white diagonal stripe divides the flag in two triangles.
 The upper one is purple, while the lower one is green.
 In the middle of each triangle lies a white "cross fleury".
 The white color symbolizes purity, while purple represents Saint Joachim's cloth and green the nature of the town.

 Anthem

-The anthem of Adjuntas was written by José Nieves Pérez and is called "Adjuntas, mi amor".
+The anthem of Adjuntas was written by José Nieves Pérez and is called Adjuntas, mi amor.

-Nicknames

-Adjuntas has several nicknames.
-One is "La ciudad del gigante dormido" ("The city of the sleeping giant").
-This is a reference to one of the mountains of the city, which is compared to a "sleeping giant".
-Another nickname is "La Suiza de Puerto Rico" ("The Switzerland of Puerto Rico") which is a reference to Adjuntas' relatively low temperatures.
-Adjuntas has an average yearly weather of 70 degrees Fahrenheit.
-Finally, Adjuntas is also called "La tierra de lagos" ("The land of lakes") because of its many lakes.